 |Mike Milken's career has mirrored his four main professional passions: medical research, education, public health and access to capital.
 He has been uniquely successful in creating value, whether measured in lives saved (Fortune magazine called him "The Man Who Changed Medicine"), students inspired (Forbes said he is an education visionary) or jobs created.
 Beginning in 1969, he financed thousands of companies that collectively created millions of jobs.

-Mike is chairman of the Milken Institute, an economic think tank whose annual Global Conference brings more than 5,000 leaders from 50 nations to Los Angeles each spring.
+Mike is chairman of the Milken Institute, an economic think tank whose annual Global Conference brings more than 5,000 leaders from 50 nations to Los Angeles.
 Other annual conferences are held in London, Washington, D.C, Singapore and the Middle East.
 The Milken Institute School of Public Health at George Washington University was renamed in recognition of a gift from the Institute.

-In 1990, Mike pleaded to five violations of securities regulations for which he later received a full presidential pardon along with a White House statement that said, "The charges against Mr. Milken were truly novel."
+In 1990, Mike pleaded to five violations of securities regulations for which he later received a full presidential pardon along with a White House statement "calling the charges truly novel".

 Mike graduated from Berkeley with highest honors and earned his MBA at the Wharton School, where he was a Joseph Wharton fellow.
 He and his wife, Lori, who are members of the Giving Pledge, have been married since 1968.
 They have three children and 10 grandchildren.